-Justice for Women and Marginalized Communities in India
+Justice for Workers and Marginalized Communities in India UU Holdeen India Program

 UU Holdeen India Program

-Cost: $2,100 per person, not including airfare.
-Price includes all ground costs — food, lodging, transportation — as well as pre- and post-trip resources, translators, and the guidance of experienced program leaders.
-Groups of three or more participants from the same congregation are eligible for a five percent discount.
+Cost: $1,900 per person, not including airfare.
+Price includes all ground costs — food, lodging, transportation — as well as pre- and post-trip resources, interpreters, and the guidance of experienced program leaders.

 Please note: Parts of this journey will be physically rigorous, including stairs, walking on unpaved streets and pathways, extensive time outside in 85 degree + temperatures, and sleeping for several nights in villages without plumbing.
 If you have doubts about your physical stamina please contact a member of the UUCSJ staff before completing your application.
 In addition, most meals will be comprised of simple, traditional Indian food, which is often spicy; special dietary needs cannot be accommodated.